-22 1987 Directory of Kenbridge United Methodist Church.
+24 1987 Directory of Kenbridge United Methodist Church.
 No Publisher, 1987, 2.
+The construction work for the new sanctuary was done with the help from several members of the church.

-Kenbridge Methodist Church changed its name in the 1970s to Kenbridge United Methodist Church.
+Church changed its name in the 1970s to Kenbridge United Methodist Church.
 23 1987 Directory of Kenbridge United Methodist Church.
 No Publisher, 1987, 2.
-24 1987 Directory of Kenbridge United Methodist Church.
-No Publisher, 1987, 2.
-The construction work for the new sanctuary was done with the help from several members of the church.
-UNITED STATES DEPARTMENT OF THE INTERIOR GEOLOGICAL SURVEY